bsila/Temp_control_mcu/README.md

 	After start password for accessing menu must be set

 ##### 4 - check password
-	Passord is needed to get access to menu
+	Password is needed to get access to menu
 ---

 ### Modes